Leave a Message

 Helpful questions include:

-Which active listings will compete with mine?
+• Which active listings will compete with mine?

-What would buyers likely compare my home against?
+• What would buyers likely compare my home against?

-What features add the most value?
+• What features add the most value?

-What issues could hurt value?
+• What issues could reduce value?

-Should I make repairs before listing?
+• Should I make repairs before listing?

-Would staging help?
+• Would staging help?

-How are buyers behaving in this price range?
+• How are buyers behaving in this price range?

-How long are similar homes taking to sell?
+• How long are similar homes taking to sell?

-Are sellers offering concessions?
+• Are sellers offering concessions?

-What pricing strategy would you recommend and why?
+• What pricing strategy would you recommend, and why?

-What could happen if we price too high?
+• What could happen if we price too high?

-What could happen if we price too low?
+• What could happen if we price too low?

 A strong Realtor should be able to answer these questions clearly and honestly.

 The goal is not to tell you what you want to hear.
-The goal is to help you make the best decision.
+The goal is to help you make the best possible decision.

 Why Honesty Matters in Pricing

-Realtors will not always give the same suggested list price so it can be tempting for sellers to choose the highest suggested price.
+Realtors will not always recommend the same list price, and it can be tempting for sellers to choose the highest suggested value.
 After all, everyone wants the best possible result.
-But the highest suggested price is not always the best strategy.

-Honest pricing advice is not negative.
-It is protective.
+Honest pricing advice is not negative—it is protective.

 How Pricing Affects Negotiation

-Pricing correctly does not mean giving the home away.
-It means entering the market with a strategy that creates the best possible negotiating position.
-That is especially important in Scottsdale, where buyers often have many options and are comparing carefully.
+Pricing correctly does not mean giving your home away.
+It means entering the market with a strategy designed to create the strongest possible negotiating position.

 What Buyers Should Know About Online Home Values